Last updated: January 16, 2023

 The Music Director role is supported by Elinor Gill Ratcliffe, C.M., ONL, LL.D. (hc).

-Three-time Grammy Award–winning violinist Hilary Hahn melds expressive musicality and technical expertise with a repertoire guided by artistic curiosity.
-Hahn is a prolific recording artist and commissioner of new works; her 23 feature recordings have received every critical prize.
-She is in her third season as the Chicago Symphony Orchestra’s first-ever Artist-in-Residence and is Artist-in-Residence at the New York Philharmonic, Visiting Artist at The Juilliard School, and Curating Artist of the Dortmund Festival.
+Three-time Grammy Award-winning violinist Hilary Hahn brings expressive musicality to a repertoire guided by artistic curiosity.
+A prolific recording artist, her 23 feature recordings have received every critical prize.
+Hahn is a staunch supporter of new music.
+Recent commissions include new works from Barbara Assiginaak, Steven Banks, Jennifer Higdon, Jessie Montgomery, and Carlos Simon.
+She is currently a Visiting Professor at the Royal Academy of Music after several years as the Chicago Symphony Orchestra’s first-ever Artist-in-Residence, Artist-in-Residence at the New York Philharmonic, Visiting Artist at The Juilliard School, and Curating Artist of the Dortmund Festival.

-Hahn related to her fans naturally from the start of her career.
-She has committed to signings after nearly every concert and maintains a collection of fan-art received over the past 25 years.
-Hahn’s “Bring Your Own Baby” concerts create a welcoming environment for parents of infants to share their enjoyment of classical music with their children.
-Her social media initiative #100daysofpractice has transformed practice into a community–building celebration of artistic development, with nearly one million posts from fellow performers and students.
+Hahn has related to her fans naturally from the very beginning of her career.
+She has committed to signings after nearly every concert and maintains and shares a collection of the fan art she has received over 20 years.
+Her “Bring Your Own Baby” concerts create opportunities for parents of infants to share their enjoyment of live classical music with their children in a nurturing, welcoming environment.
+Hahn’s commitment to her fans extends to a long history of educational outreach.
+Her social media–based practice initiative, #100daysofpractice, has transformed practice into a community-building celebration of artistic development.

 Canada’s National Arts Centre (NAC) Orchestra is praised for the passion and clarity of its performances, its visionary learning and engagement programs, and its unwavering support of Canadian creativity.
 The NAC Orchestra is based in Ottawa, Canada’s national capital, and has grown into one of the country’s most acclaimed and dynamic ensembles since its founding in 1969.
 Under the leadership of Music Director Alexander Shelley, the NAC Orchestra reflects the fabric and values of Canada, engaging communities from coast to coast to coast through inclusive programming, compelling storytelling, and innovative partnerships.